What Counts As A Dental Emergency?

 What Should I Do If I Have A Serious Toothache?

-If you have a serious toothache in Evanston that lasts more than a day or two, it’s likely that you either have a very deep cavity or an infected tooth.
+If you have a serious toothache that lasts more than a day or two, it’s likely that you either have a very deep cavity or an infected tooth.
 Both of these conditions are serious dental emergencies.
 If left untreated, a deep cavity could become infected, causing further complications, while an untreated tooth infection can cause the death and loss of your tooth.